typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-extraneous-class.md

 Users who come from a [OOP](https://en.wikipedia.org/wiki/Object-oriented_programming) paradigm may wrap their utility functions in an extra class, instead of putting them at the top level of an ECMAScript module.
 Doing so is generally unnecessary in JavaScript and TypeScript projects.

-- Wrapper classes add extra runtime bloat and cognitive complexity to code without adding any structural improvements
+- Wrapper classes add extra cognitive complexity to code without adding any structural improvements
   - Whatever would be put on them, such as utility functions, are already organized by virtue of being in a module.
   - As an alternative, you can always `import * as ...` the module to get all of them in a single object.
-- IDEs can't provide as good suggestions when you start typing the names of the helpers, since they're on a class instead of freely available to import
+- IDEs can't provide as good suggestions for static class or namespace imported properties when you start typing property names
 - It's more difficult to statically analyze code for unused variables, etc. when they're all on the class (see: [Finding dead code (and dead types) in TypeScript](https://effectivetypescript.com/2020/10/20/tsprune)).

 This rule also flags classes that have only a constructor and no fields.